xthan/polyvore-dataset/README.md

     }

+If you do not want to download all these images using their urls, you can download them via [Google Drive] (https://drive.google.com/drive/folders/0B4Eo9mft9jwoVDNEWlhEbUNUSE0).
+This file contains the images of 33,375 outfits, which include all 21,889 outfits in polyvore dataset.
+The other ~11k outfits are uploaded more than 3 years ago.
+We are afraid that they are out-of-fashion so we do not use them).

 #### Fill-in-the-blank Fashion Recommendation

 fill_in_the_blank_test.json contains the questions used to evaluate in the fill-in-the-blank fashion recommendation task.
 It follows the following format: